corvidism/notes/README.md

 * Way to serve the result (`serve`).

 Plans:
+* Generate pages as `page-slug/index.html` so it has nice urls.
+(Like Astro does it.)
 * Make it not look like a turd.
 * Generate RSS.
 * GitHub Action to deploy to my VPS.
 (Conveniently I've already made one for a different project.
 Reduce-reuse-recycle, baby!)